flybywiresim/docs/docs/start/reported-issues.md

 ### ^^Latest Issues^^

 * Installer v1.1.1 potential issues:
-    - Please delete the A32NX folder from your `community folder` before installing
-    - Getting default version after using installer
+    - Getting default version or black screens after using installer on v1.1.0
+        - Workaround: Delete the `flybywire-aircraft-a320-neo folder`, then install it again.
+    - Installer not showing your existing installation:
+        - This is due to the new modular system which requires a new full installation.
-        - Workaround: Install stable version first then switch to the version you want
+        - Workaround: Install the mod again via the installer.
 * Wipers don't function correctly on FSX Liveries

 ***